BenHenderson09/Cordless-Back-Sprayer/README.md

 All components are fitted inside a plastic box, with hinges and a latch.
 A waterproof switch is also fitted through the side of the box.
 Two lengths of flat bar aluminium with standoffs are bolted on the back of the box, with a ratchet strap fixing the box to the sprayer.
+A low voltage protection module stops the pump when the battery needs charged.